seton-develops/Landmark-Assisted_CycleGan-Implementation/README.md

 If you want to use the pre-trained models, download `pre-trained-models.zip` in the same Google Drive link.
 Please put evey pre-trained model inside the `~/Landmark-Assisted-StarGAN` folder.
 You should have total of 10 `.pth.tar` files.

-In fact, you only need the generator model `G_H.pth.tar` to test and visualize, but we provided all the models anyway so you can also continue training or use them to your demand.
+In fact, you only need the generator model `G_C.pth.tar` to test and visualize, but we provided all the models anyway so you can also continue training or use them to your demand.